 NOTE: A petcock, visible between the tires, will drain the tank sufficiently for most purposes.
 Total drainage may be achieved by removing the large Allen Head Plug located on the bottom of the tank.
-An access plate must be removed to expose the plug.
+An access plate must be removed from the tank pan to expose the plug.